LlamaEdge/llama-nexus/doc/memory-configuration-guide.md

 Proper Memory configuration can significantly improve user experience in long conversations while controlling system resource consumption.
 Recommendations:

 1. **Start with recommended configurations**, adjust based on actual usage
+2. **Choose appropriate database configuration**:
+   - Use simple file path configuration for production environments
+   - Use URL format configuration for high-performance requirements
+   - Use in-memory database for development and testing
-2. **Monitor key metrics**, continuously optimize configuration parameters
+3. **Monitor key metrics**, continuously optimize configuration parameters
-3. **Ensure service stability**, especially summarization service availability
+4. **Ensure service stability**, especially summarization service availability
+5. **Pay attention to security**, protect sensitive configuration information and database files

+Through proper configuration and continuous monitoring, the Memory feature will provide excellent conversation experience for your application.
+The new database_path configuration options provide greater flexibility for different use cases.
 4. **Pay attention to security**, protect sensitive configuration information

 Through proper configuration and continuous monitoring, the Memory feature will provide excellent conversation experience for your application.